auberginekenobi/methylation-analysis-tutorial/README.md

 - Run `conda init; source ~/.bashrc`; the reason this is necessary is beyond scope of this tutorial.
 Briefly, if you don't run this, then `conda` will tell you to run this before you can run the next command.
 - Run `conda activate methylation-analysis-tutorial` to enter your new VE.
 - Run `R -e 'IRkernel::installspec(name = "methylation", displayname = "methylation")'`.
 This will make your environment accessible within GenePattern Notebook.
+* TODO: Dockerize this so that the environment comes pre-distributed.
+### Download data
+Bioinformatics frequently requires lots of data.
+This tutorial will use methylation array data of 1,256 medulloblastomas.
+- Download the data at [download link](https://16515-my.sharepoint.com/:u:/g/personal/laurelia_sbpdiscovery_org/EQHc9jxw5WJIvsnr46S2V_oBUagMAKQrreUZQ7jEBsvh9g?e=BlC5eS)
+- In the GenePattern interface, navigate to the methylation-analysis-tutorial directory and upload data.zip using the `Upload` button in the GenePattern interface. **This will also take a long time.** Yes, we're working on a better way to do this.
+- In your Terminal tab, `cd methylation-analysis-tutorial` to navigate to the tutorial directory
+- `unzip data.zip`.
+- You don't need the .zip file anymore.
+Delete it with `rm data.zip`.
-- You are now done with the Terminal tab and can close it.
+- You are now done with the Terminal and can close it.
+* TODO: Host this somewhere with a public download link.
+Could also include it in the Docker container.

 ## Todo
 - Deploy code, data and environment somewhere to the cloud (binder?
 SDSC accounts? genepattern